dgoat416/Complex-Number-Calculator/README.md

 # Complex Number Calculator
- Solves complex number arithmetic equations.
+ Solves complex number arithmetic equations. <br />
  Implemented using my own implementation of a <br />
  stack represented as a doubly linked list.